MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

 ### Invoking the simulator from C\#

-Create an instance of the <xref:Microsoft.Quantum.Simulation.Simulators.SparseSimulator> class and then pass it to the `Run` method of a quantum operation, along with any parameters.
+Create an instance of the `SparseSimulator` class and then pass it to the `Run` method of a quantum operation, along with any parameters.

 ```csharp
     using (var sim = new SparseSimulator())